 One can interpret Macbeth as a play that depicts the demise of a man who chooses "evil as his good."
 The witches promise Macbeth that he will be king, yet he, driven by his wife, believes that his only path to the crown is through the murder of King Duncan.
-With Duncan dead, Macbeth is crowned king and the prophesy is fulfilled.
+With Duncan dead, Macbeth is crowned king and the prophecy is fulfilled.
 Once enthroned, however, Macbeth continues on a path of murder fueled by his paranoia and determination to hold on to the throne.

-Macbeth murders Banquo in an attempt to prevent the prophesy that Banquo will be the "root and father of many kings" from coming true.
+Macbeth murders Banquo in an attempt to prevent the prophecy that Banquo will be the "root and father of many kings" from coming true.
 He incorrectly interprets the prophesy to mean that Banquo's young son Fleance will be the immediate instrument of his downfall.
+Fearful of traitors within the Scottish nobility, Macbeth also places spies in the homes of the thanes.
+When he hears that Macduff has fled to England to gain forces to overthrow him, Macbeth has Macduff's castle destroyed and his family slaughtered.